Enjoy summertime in the garden

 What better place to spend summer than in the garden.
 Let’s fill your outside space with fragrance and plants that excite the senses.

 There are plenty of plants available in nurseries and garden centres now to add instant colour and impact to summer displays.
-Many are ready-planted in larger patio pots and hanging baskets that can be put straight outside to enjoy.

 Step outside and smell the roses, plus a host of other scented flowers too.